Troubleshooting DA service

 To get the correct binaries, you'll need to change the OS set in your license.

-You can set this by logging into your clients sectionopen in new window, click the license ID to change the settings, and set the OS as needed.
+You can set this by logging into your Client Account Area, click the license ID to change the settings, and set the OS as needed.

 If it's a new install, re-run the